 - Bottles of soda were placed on the outside corners of the stadium.

 - Football players were created with mini chocolate candies and soft taffy candies.
 I unwrapped red and yellow soft taffy candies and microwaved them for about 3 seconds to soften.
-I cut each in half, rolled each into a little round helmet shape, and place it on top of unwrapped chocolate.
+I cut each in half, rolled each into a little round helmet shape, and placed it on unwrapped chocolate.
 The helmets stuck to the chocolate as it hardened.

 Skittles Bark Recipe

-This simple recipe only requires 2 ingredients which are Skittles Candy and White Candy Melts.
+This simple recipe only requires Skittles Candy and White Candy Melts.

 Melt the package of white candy melts according to the package directions.